rebeccafennelly/mealworm-repo/README.md

 - Test the feedback panel correctly displays the information passed in as props
 - Test the searchbar open/close functinality
+- Test the href of the a tags in the CardFront component (will require enzyme functions we have not covered together)

 unit-testing-challenge